-Previously, I was a Research Scientist in the Computer Science and Artificial Intelligence Lab (CSAIL) at MIT.
+Previously, I was in the Computer Science and Artificial Intelligence Lab (CSAIL) at MIT where I completed my dissertation work.
 My goal is to develop and use technologies for improving robot-robot and human-robot teamwork.
-The key to effective teamwork is communication.
-So my research looks at ways that use wireless signals to improve communication in multi-robot teams and most recently, brain signals to improve communication in human-robot teams.
-I’m interested in applications of my technologies to positioning systems indoors, human-robot collaboration, and making robot-robot teams robust and secure against cybersecurity threats.
+The key to effective coordination is information exchange.
+So my research looks at ways that use wireless signals to improve communication in multi-robot teams, enhance situational awareness, and secure core multi-agent algorithms.
+My work has also studied the potential of using brain signals for information exchange in human-robot teams.
+I am interested in applications of my research to positioning systems indoors, human-robot collaboration, and making robot-robot teams robust and secure against cybersecurity threats.

 Most generally, my work centers around trust and coordination in multi-robot systems.
 I have been granted an NSF CAREER award (2019) and have been selected as a 2020 Sloan Research Fellow.
 I have also held a Visiting Assistant Professorship at Stanford University (2019) where I was working with the Stanford Robotics Lab.
 Please see links to our work that has been reviewed in MIT News, as well as several other news outlets including Wired and the Forbes!